awsdocs/amazon-ec2-user-guide/doc_source/spot-instance-termination-notices.md

 The best way for you to gracefully handle Spot Instance interruptions is to architect your application to be fault\-tolerant\.
 To accomplish this, you can take advantage of Spot Instance interruption notices\.
 We recommend that you check for these interruption notices every 5 seconds\.

 The interruption notices are made available as a CloudWatch event and as items in the [instance metadata](ec2-instance-metadata.md) on the Spot Instance\.
-Events are emitted on a best effort basis\.
+Interruption notices are emitted on a best effort basis\.

 ## EC2 Spot Instance interruption notice<a name="ec2-spot-instance-interruption-warning-event"></a>